Azure/autorest.csharp/readme.md

 This tests changes across many swagger definitions and samples.

 These arguments change the behavior:
-- -fast option skips Swagger -> YAML IL step.
+- `-fast` option skips Swagger -> YAML IL step.
 Much faster when only making codegen changes
-- -fast SWAGGER_NAME to run only one case
+- `-fast SWAGGER_NAME` (where SWAGGER_NAME is replaced with the name of the swagger) to run only one case

 One important note is that Generate.ps1 runs logic similar to /t:GenerateCode but does not use it directly